Let's bust the myth of "I am not creative"!

 Then there are those of us who create a lot, even make our living with creative things - and still believe that we are not creative.

 An artist who I admire, held a trunk show for my wearable art clothing.
-I said "I love what I do, and I love the transformations that women have in my clothes.
+I admired her fantastic art and said: "You are so creative!
+It's amazing.
+I love what I do, and I love the transformations that women have in my clothes.
 But I am not creative."

 Whoa!
 Did she lay into me!

-I realized that what I do is so easy and natural for me, that I always thought any kid can do what I do
+It made me realize that what I do is so easy and natural for me, that I always thought any kid can do what I do

 It is the same for so many of us who believe that they are not creative.